nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Sorting list of persons: `sort`

 **What it does:**<br>
-Sorts and displays the list of persons using the given criterion and order.
+Sorts and displays the person list using the given criterion and order.

 **When to use:**<br>
 When you want to organise your data in PayMeLah, you can use this command to arrange the person list in an order you like!